fidanf/slim3-starter/README.md

       npm install
       bower install
       gulp

+### Recommended dev environnement :
+- PhpStorm + Vagrant homestead or Wampserver
+- Mailtrap.io

-Then you can choose to run the dump.sql if you wish to try the form submission on the homepage.
+Feel free to use the dump.sql file in the root directory to try out the form on the homepage and the api routes.